darkerego/pytender/README.md

   - `python -m tenderly --config last.json test`
     - returns the current block number as an integer.
 #### TODO:
- - add rest of API functions
+ - add the rest of tenderly's API functions
  - better state override handling
- - state over-ride via config files
+ - state over-ride via config files maybe?
- - probably more ...
+ - package on PyPi so we can install with pip directly
+ - anything else? reach out and let me know!